ashvardanian/StringZilla/README.md

 ## Quick Start: Python 🐍

-Python bindings are available on PyPI, and can be installed with `pip`.
+Python bindings are available on PyPI for Python 3.8+, and can be installed with `pip`.
 You can immediately check the installed version and the used hardware capabilities with following commands:

 ```bash